MicrosoftDocs/security/compass/network-containment-videos-and-decks.md

 description: "Provides guidance on network security and containment."
 ---

-# Microsoft Security Best Practices module: Network security & containment
+# Microsoft Security Best Practices module: Network security and containment
 Network Security & Containment helps reduce organizational risk by providing access controls to limit the ability of attackers to traverse the enterprise environment without impeding legitimate communications and interactions.

 See the [Network security and containment](network-security-containment.md) and [Capabilities](network-containment-capabilities.md) topics for more information.